Claude Code Plugins

 • Modify build scripts (test if testable, lint always)

-NOT a semantic change:
+NOT semantic change:

 • "Implement user profiles feature" (too big)